 If you have a background in architecture, you’ll just need to learn the specific tech skills relevant to website design, and how to apply your existing design theory knowledge to a different medium.

-Check out this interview with Brian Hoff to see what being a web designer is really like.
+Here’s a breakdown of the differences between graphic design, web design, and visual design.
+Then check out this interview with Brian Hoff to see what being a web designer is really like.

 Engineer → Web Developer